 - Contact your student association and tell them about your experience.

 We strongly encourage educational institutions and associated accommodation providers to work together to find a way to grant relief from payments during this period.
-The potential reputational harm to Australia's tertiary education sector, which profits so heavily from international students, turning its back on students affected by the novel coronavirus is significant.
+The potential reputational harm to Australia's tertiary education sector, which profits so heavily from international students, turning its back on students affected by COVID-19 is significant.
 This may have serious ramifications in future semesters.
 We acknowledge the potential loss of income to student accommodation providers is also significant, and we know that the first instinct may be to simply recoup the money from those students.
 However these students face losing large sums through no fault of their own, without receiving any benefit.

 These providers are granted exemptions from many of the rules and regulations governing the provision of accommodation on the presumption that they have a special relationship with their residents and the educational institution which means they will act with a greater level of care than other landlords.
 That presumption is now being tested and we call on the providers to step up and work with the education providers to find a solution that is fair for all involved.